stayboogy/stayboogy_Ventura-Hackintosh_Dell-Inspiron-5570/README.md

 3) Boot from Installer Flash Drive
 4) Install MacOS
 5) Copy PostSetup EFI to EFI Partition on HDD
-6) Run PostPowerPerf.app
+6) Reboot
+7) Reset NVRAM
+8) Enjoy

 Optional:

-6) Do your own SMBIOS Editing for iCloud if needed (do not use supplied SMBIOS Info)
+9) Do your own SMBIOS Editing for iCloud if needed (do not use supplied SMBIOS Info)
-7) Turn on FileVault
+10) Turn on FileVault
-8) Sign into iCloud
+11) Sign into iCloud
-9) Enjoy MacOS in all its Glory
+12) Enjoy MacOS in all its Glory
-10) follow stayboogy
+13) follow stayboogy

 ## Notes